borderking20/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game this is made using html css and javascript.
-This is a very interesting game which can be played between 2 players.
-This is a responsive website.
+This is interactive and responsive web-app in which two players can play tic-tac-toe game.